zarinplus/docs/README.md

 ## Payment

-This part of document is for merchants _(Who accept payments via points)_, If you would like to create payment requests from your server and verify the transactions, Please read this document to understand how to implement payment via request endpoint.
+This part of document is for merchants _(Who accept payments via EMZ)_, If you would like to create payment requests from your server and verify the transactions, Please read this document to understand how to implement payment via request endpoint.

 ### Create Payment Request
-To make a request transaction buyers should use this API.
+To make a request transaction merchant should use this APIs.

 #### Request Endpoint